Trump Administration Unveils Federal Action Plan to Reduce Childhood Lead Exposure | US EPA

 “HUD is delighted to join the other members of the Task Force in issuing this cohesive Federal Lead Action Plan,” said HUD Secretary Ben Carson.
 “Implementing this plan will help federal agencies, along with our state and local partners, advance efforts to remediate home health hazards and keep children safe from lead poisoning.”

-Administrator Wheeler, Secretary Carson, and Deputy Secretary Hargan released the Lead Action Plan in front of a crowd of over 30 dedicated career employees from EPA, HHS, and HUD who helped develop the plan.
+Administrator Wheeler, Secretary Carson, and Deputy Secretary Hargan released the Lead Action Plan in front of a crowd of more than 30 dedicated career employees from EPA, HHS, and HUD who helped develop the plan.

+“By educating the public about the dangers of lead paint, we hope to increase awareness about the dangers of lead poisoning in children,” said EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio.
+“One component of this initiative is raising awareness among parents and guardians about the actionable steps they can take to reduce exposure to lead and the importance of getting their children tested.”

+EPA’s Mid-Atlantic Region has designed and implemented a creative place-based approach to reduce exposure to lead, focusing on increasing awareness of and compliance with EPA’s Lead Renovation, Repair, and Painting Rule.
+The Region conducted outreach, compliance assistance, and inspection and enforcement resources for at-risk geographic areas, starting with Lancaster and Philadelphia, Pennsylvania.

 Developed through cross-governmental collaboration of the President’s Task Force on Environmental Health Risks and Safety Risks to Children (Task Force), which includes 17 federal departments and offices, the Lead Action Plan is a blueprint for reducing lead exposure and associated harms by working with a range of stakeholders, including states, tribes and local communities, along with businesses, property owners and parents.